Lavender-Discord/Lavender/README.md

 # Client Support

-Lavender officially only supports powercord but if you want to use Lavender in other client mods you can do it yourself by modifying `theme.css` file.
+Lavender officially only supports powercord but if you want to use Lavender in other client mods you can do it yourself either by modifying `theme.css` file according to your client or importing the whole theme using `@import "https://obscure-git.github.io/Lavender/theme.css";`.

 # Previews